Skip to main content

 .irisconfig.json

-All five preset IDs are: legacy, balanced, typescript, strict, security.
+All six preset IDs are: legacy, balanced, typescript, strict, security, ai-assisted.
 Commit the file and every developer on the team picks up the same thresholds automatically.

 Free vs Pro